Wallacoloo/reddit-roleplay-assembler/README.md

 and with a blank line between each comment (the above angle brackets *are* included in the plaintext).
 When it comes to links, the URL is stripped but the link description is preserved.

+In html mode, images, etc. are preserved and the subreddit's stylesheet is packaged with the rendered file.
+Any images specific to the subreddit are also packaged with the rendered file.
+So as long as the comments only make use of subreddit-specific images (e.g. emoticons), the rendered file will still work in offline mode.

 Usage
 --------

 This script is designed to be run from a terminal as so:

 ```
-mane.py --thread xxxxxx [--json] [--txt]
+mane.py --thread xxxxxx [--json] [--txt] [--html] [--author author_name,character_name [...]] [--character-color character_name,css-color [...]]
 ```

 `xxxxxx` is the id of the thread you wish to flatten, and `--json` and `--txt` are flags to specify the desired output format.
-Output will be placed in a file of the same name as the thread id, but with a ".json" or ".txt" extension.
+Output will be placed in a file of the same name as the thread id, but with a ".json", ".txt" or "html" extension.

+The `--author` (or `-a`) flags allow you to map authors to their character role.
+You can repeat the flag for as many authors as needed.

+The `--character-color` flag maps a character to some unique color.
+This is just used to set the background of a comment such that you can see who's speaking/acting.
+The color is any valid CSS color, e.g. "#abcdef" or "white".

-For example, if you wanted a plaintext version of the ridiculously long exchange between Lunas_Disciple and Dr_Zorand in this thread: https://www.reddit.com/r/mylittlepony/comments/339wbs/lets_raise_the_stakes_shall_we_by_inkygarden/cqivxk1, you would take the thread id from that url, `339wbs`, run `mane.py --thread 339wbs --json --txt`, and then view the output in `339wbs.txt`
+For example, if you wanted a flattened html version of the ridiculously long exchange between Lunas_Disciple and Dr_Zorand in this thread: https://www.reddit.com/r/mylittlepony/comments/339wbs/lets_raise_the_stakes_shall_we_by_inkygarden/cqivxk1, you would take the thread id from that url, `339wbs` and run `mane.py --thread 339wbs --json --html -a Lunas_Disciple,Twily -a Dr_Zorand,Dashie --character-color Twily,#e6ccf0 --character-color Dashie,#cbeafb`.
+This assigns Lunas_Disciple as the speaking role for Twily and Dr_Zorand as the role for Dashie, configures the colors of each character, fetches the thread and caches it as json, and generates an html page.
+You can then view the output by opening `339wbs.html`.

 If a file of the name "xxxxxx.json" already exists, this will be used as a cache when rendering other formats.
 Therefore, it is recommended to always pass the `--json` flag when loading a thread for the first time,